DSPG-2022/DSPG/Contributors/Harun_Celik/Week_two.md

 ## Tasks
 - [x] Create daily tasks and objectives to be shared with the team.
-- [ ] Finish DataCamp tutorials around tidycensus fundamentals in R
+- [x] Finish DataCamp tutorials around tidycensus fundamentals in R
-- [ ] Finish DataCamp tutorials around Web data manipulation and API operations in R
+- [x] Start DataCamp tutorials around Web data manipulation and API operations in R
-- [ ] Find and complete tutorials on data handling and pipelining with Tableau
+- [x] Find and complete tutorials on data handling and pipelining with Tableau
 - [x] Conduct preliminary research on project data/literature review for DHR and AgMRC projects
-- [ ] Compile a report of the preliminary research conducted for DHR
+- [x] Compile a report of the preliminary research conducted for DHR
-- [ ] Compile a report of the preliminary research conducted for DHR
+- [x] Compile a report of the preliminary research conducted for Farmer's Asset Mapping

 ## What I've learned